 Did you know that since 2012 landlords in Scotland legally have to register your tenancy deposit with a tenancy deposit scheme within 30 working days of the tenancy starting?
 It’s an offence if they don’t.

 Don’t forget to claim your deposit back at the end of your tenancy!
-According to Safe Deposits Scotland, which is one of the Tenancy Deposit Schemes, they were left with 417 unclaimed deposits in the Glasgow City area last year, amounting to over £113,000.
+According to Safe Deposits Scotland, which is one of the Tenancy Deposit Schemes, in 2017 they were left with 417 unclaimed deposits in the Glasgow City area, amounting to over £113,000.
 Make sure the deposit scheme has your up to date contact details.

 When you move into rented accommodation, most private landlords or letting agents ask for a deposit.
 A deposit is a sum of money which acts as a guarantee against: